pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/change-bidirectional-association-to-unidirectional.md

 + Select whole "friendOrders"
 + Select body of "addOrder"

-#|en| Now we can prepare for the <code>setCustomer</code> method removal.
+#|en| Now we can prepare for the `setCustomer` method removal.
 Instead calling it in customer class, we should add orders to the order collection directly.

 Select:
 ```